itiden/php-devcontainer/README.md

-# Add a Docker devcontainer to your Wordpress project
+# Add a Docker Dev Container to your Wordpress project

 Runs your Wordpress site in a Docker container using [Dev containers](https://code.visualstudio.com/docs/remote/containers-tutorial).
 No need to install PHP or Mysql on your computer.